sancsoft/beegit.github.io/_posts/2014-08-11-metrics-for-content.md

 ---

 layout: post
-title:  "Measured words: metrics for modern content creation"
+title:  Measured words - metrics for modern content creation
 date:   2014-08-11 10:00:00
 teaser: Our goal at Beegit is to get content under control for individuals and teams.
 This means simplifying processes It's time to think differently about how we measure content.
 image: /assets/2014-08-11.jpg

 ---

-### It's time to think differently about how we measure content.
+### It's time to thi`nk differently about how we measure content.

 Content creation has become a respected fixture in the business world at last.
 Numbers show that nearly every industry is relying on content marketing to build brands and engage customers.[^1]